 City traffic is pretty crazy

 If there’s one thing I remember the most clearly about Vietnam, it’s the sound of horns beeping manically as hundreds of motorbikes weave through pedestrians, cars and buildings, everyone trying to let their fellow road users know they’re coming through.
 Crossing the road in Vietnam can take some getting used to, but in the first few days of living there I was told to just step out into the road, walk in a straight line, and maintain a steady pace.
-The drivers will predict how much space they need to leave around you, so if you walk erratically you’ll make this much more difficult for them.
+Drivers will predict how much space they need to leave around you, so if you walk erratically you’ll make this much more difficult for them.
 This can be a little scary at first, but it’s just one of the things that makes Vietnam so unique.

 Sleeper buses will become your best friend